 MISSION

-They have also developed a network of carefully vetted resources that are uniquely qualified to address the challenges that women Veterans and service women face; including healthcare and housing access, employment and transition, alternative therapies and legal services.
+They have also developed a network of carefully vetted resources that are uniquely qualified to address the challenges that women Veterans and service women face; including healthcare access, housing access, employment and transition, alternative therapies and legal services.

 BEGINNINGS